devjohnpark/devjohnpark.github.io/README.md

 ## information

-We inform you of the reservation opening time of the restaurant on the “Catch  Table” website through the Telegram bot we made!.
+CupBot informs you of future World Cup matches by certain countries you choose, just by entering the country name into our telegram bot.
+You can also know if the tickets for the match are sold out or not.

 ## Task